truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 ### Workloads Widget

 The **Workloads** widget shows the pod information for the selected installed application.
-Information includes number of pods, used ports, number of deployments, stateful sets, and container information.
+Information includes the number of pods, used ports, number of deployments, stateful sets, and container information.
 One icon links to the pod shell and another to pod logs.

 {{< trueimage src="/images/SCALE/Apps/InstalledAppsScreenContainersWidget.png" alt="Installed Apps Containers Widget" id="Installed Apps Containers Widget" >}}

 The **Shell** <span class="iconify" data-icon="mdi:console" title="Shell">Shell</span> button opens the **[Choose Pod](#choose-pod)** window.
 After selecting the options a Shell for the pod opens.

 The **Logs** <span class="iconify" data-icon="mdi:text-box" title="Logs">Logs</span> button opens the **Choose Pod** window.
-After selecting the options, a window with logs for pod opens.
+After selecting the options, a window with logs for the pod opens.

 #### Choose Pod